FDio/vpp/docs/usecases/vpp_testbench/index.rst

 ^^^^^^^^^^^^^^^

-First, we'll assume you are running on a Ubuntu 20.04 x86_64 setup (either on a bare metal host or in a virtual machine), and have acquirec a copy of the project files (either by cloning the VPP git repository, or duplicating them from :ref:`sec_file_listings_vpp_testbench`).
+First, we'll assume you are running on a Ubuntu 20.04 x86_64 setup (either on a bare metal host or in a virtual machine), and have acquired a copy of the project files (either by cloning the VPP git repository, or duplicating them from :ref:`sec_file_listings_vpp_testbench`).
 Now, just run ``make``.
 The process should take a few minutes as it pulls the baseline Ubuntu Docker image,